Just Be Good to Me

 "Just Be Good to Me" is a song by the S.O.S.
 Band, written and produced by Jimmy Jam and Terry Lewis for their fourth studio album, On the Rise (1983).
 "Just Be Good to Me" was released as the lead single from On the Rise in March 1983, by Tabu Records.
+The lead vocal is performed by Mary Davis.

 Production

 The song's percussion and beats were produced using a Roland TR-808 drum machine.

 Critical reception

 Daryl Easlea of Record Collector called "Just Be Good to Me" a "barnstorming electro-soul anthem".
 Amy Hanson of AllMusic described the song as "showstopping".